SHWAN108/National-IDs-and-Passports-system/README.md

 - Usability: the system should be easy to use for our citizens even for non-technical users.
 - Portability: the system should be launched within different environments, the system should run in the same way in different windows.

+ ##Accessibilty:
+The system is accessible to the administrant and employee, the citizens can only require changes to their applications
+•	Administrant
+•	Employee

  ## The Tool and Program used:
 The Programing language used is :
 - java